adamluzsi/learn-to-code/README.md

     - Hash and store passwords securely
     - Implement login functionality
 - Registered users can log in to access their notes
-- Users can organize notes by category or tag (optional)
+- Users can organise notes by category or tag (optional)
 - Users can search for specific notes
 - Users can format notes using Markdown syntax:
     - Accept Markdown text input from a user